borenstein-lab/MIMOSA2shiny/docs/support.md

 - [KEGG](https://www.genome.jp/kegg/): Kanehisa, M., and Goto, S. (2000).
 KEGG: kyoto encyclopedia of genes and genomes.
 Nucleic Acids Research 28, 27–30.

 For questions about MIMOSA2, please email elbo [at] tauex.tau.ac.il  .

+If you find a bug or problem with the web application, please open a GitHub issue at [www.github.com/borenstein-lab/MIMOSA2shiny](http://www.github.com/borenstein-lab/MIMOSA2shiny).
+If you encounter a problem with the R package, please open an issue at [www.github.com/borenstein-lab/mimosa2](http://www.github.com/borenstein-lab/mimosa2).

 <!---
 Noecker, C. and E. Borenstein.
 MIMOSA2: A metabolic network-based tool for linking microbiome and metabolomics data.
 In prep, 2019.